 Corey Stewart wins Republican primary, will face Sen. Tim Kaine in November

-RICHMOND, Va. — The lone statewide primary race on Tuesday, June 12, was the Republican senate contest.
+RICHMOND, Va. -- In his third attempt at winning statewide office, Corey Stewart is the Republican nominee for U.S. Senate.
+Stewart has tied himself closely to President Donald Trump, and his opponents have pointed out his past interactions with white supremacists.

+The lone statewide primary race on Tuesday, June 12, was the Republican senate contest.
 There were three candidates vying for the chance to challenge Senator Tim Kaine for his seat.

 Former gubernatorial hopeful Corey Stewart defeated State delegate Nick Freitas by less than 2 percent of the vote, according to the Washington Post.
 Minister E.W.
 Jackson finished in last place with 12 percent of the vote.

-Political analysts viewed Stewart and Freitas among the front runners.
+Political analysts viewed Stewart and Freitas as the front runners.

 Stewart has promised a "vicious" campaign against Kaine.